carbon-language/carbon-lang/docs/design/values.md

 materialized for a temporary that will not outlive the full expression.
 Their address can only be taken implicitly as part of a method call.

+The only expressions in Carbon that directly require an ephemeral reference are method calls where the method is marked with the `addr` specifier.
+However, they are frequently indirectly required to enable converting an initializing expression into a value expression.

-These expressions are typically formed by conversion from another expression category.
-Either a trivial conversion from a durable reference expression, or a conversion of an initializing expression by materializing temporary storage to be initialized and then producing an ephemeral reference to it.
+Ephemeral reference expressions can only be formed by conversion from another expression category.
+In the trivial case, a durable reference expression can be used.
+They can also be formed by materializing temporary storage to provide to an initializing expression, and referencing the initialized object in that storage.

+**Future work:** The current design allows directly requiring an ephemeral reference for `addr`-methods because this replicates the flexibility in C++ -- very few C++ methods are L-value-ref-qualified which would have a similar effect to `addr`-methods requiring a durable reference expression.
+This is leveraged frequently in C++ for builder APIs and other patterns.
+However, Carbon provides more tools in this space than C++ already, and so it may be worth evaluating whether we can switch `addr`-methods to the same restrictions as assignment and `&`.
+Temporaries would never have their address escaped (in a safe way) in that world and there would be fewer different kinds of entities.
+But this is reserved for future work as we should be very careful about the expressivity hit being tolerable both for native-Carbon API design and for migrated C++ code.

 ## Value expressions

-An R-value cannot be mutated, cannot have its address taken, and may not have storage at all or a stable address of storage.
-They model abstract values like function input parameters and constants.
-They can be formed in two ways -- a literal expression like `42`, or by converting an L-value to an R-value.
+A value cannot be mutated, cannot have its address taken, and may not have storage at all or a stable address of storage.
+Values are abstract constructs like function input parameters and constants.
+They can be formed in two ways -- a literal expression like `42`, or by reading the value of some stored object.

-A core goal of R-values is to provide a single model that can get both the efficiency of passing by value when working with small types such as those that fit into a machine register, but also the efficiency of minimal copies when working with types where a copy would require extra allocations or other costly resources.
+A core goal of values in Carbon is to provide a single model that can get both the efficiency of passing by value when working with small types such as those that fit into a machine register, but also the efficiency of minimal copies when working with types where a copy would require extra allocations or other costly resources.
 This directly helps programmers by providing a simpler model to select the mechanism of passing function inputs.
 But it is also important to